Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 **Characteristics**
 * Player is able to explore without a torch.
-* Either it is daytime or nightime
+* Either it is daytime or nighttime

 ## Nighttime

 **Characteristics**
 * Player can be attacked by wolves or other unfriendly animals even when resting.
 * Exploring can be done with a torch but not effective.

 ## Items